ClickHouse/ClickHouse/benchmark/README.md

 By default, all tests are run on c6a.4xlarge VM in AWS with 500 GB gp2.

 Please help us add more systems and run the benchmarks on more types of VMs.

 ## Similar Projects

-There are many alternative benchmarks applicable to OLAP DBMS with their own advantages and disadvantages.
+Many alternative benchmarks are applicable to OLAP DBMS with their own advantages and disadvantages.

 ### Brown University Mgbench